The Pilot Edition

 Before you play the audio, write down a a few brief notes about your; thoughts, feelings and expectations of doing this exercise.

-Members of Team Dair get access to the worksheets and meditation audio mentioned in this article.
-If you’re already signed up just login below or sign up now.
+Sign up to get access to the worksheets and meditation audio mentioned in this article.
+If you’re already signed up just login below.
 It’s completely free.